pingcap/docs/ticdc/ticdc-overview.md

 # TiCDC Overview

 [TiCDC](https://github.com/pingcap/tiflow/tree/master/cdc) is a tool used for replicating incremental data of TiDB.
-Specifically, TiCDC pulls TiKV change logs, sorts captured data, and exports row-based incremental data to downstream.
+Specifically, TiCDC pulls TiKV change logs, sorts captured data, and exports row-based incremental data to downstream databases.

-## Application scenarios
+## Usage scenarios

-- Database disaster recovery: TiCDC can be used for disaster recovery between homogeneous databases to ensure eventual data consistency of primary and secondary databases before and after a disaster event.
+- Database disaster recovery: TiCDC can be used for disaster recovery between homogeneous databases to ensure eventual data consistency of primary and secondary databases after a disaster event.
 This function works only with TiDB primary and secondary clusters.
 - Data integration: TiCDC provides [TiCDC Canal-JSON Protocol](/ticdc/ticdc-canal-json.md), which allows other systems to subscribe data changes from TiCDC.
-In this way, TiCDC provides data sources for such scenarios as monitoring, caching, global indexing, data analysis, and primary-secondary replication between heterogeneous databases.
+In this way, TiCDC provides data sources for various scenarios such as monitoring, caching, global indexing, data analysis, and primary-secondary replication between heterogeneous databases.

 ## TiCDC architecture